 If you have had a child or children and are the main carer but not the legal owner of the property, you may be in desperate need of advice regarding whether you can remain in the property with the child or children and what financial support you can expect from the other parent after separation.

-If your relationship breaks up and you have no Cohabitation or Living Together Agreement to fall back on, you need to urgently find out what your legal rights are by seeking guidance from a specialist family law firm such as Glynis Wright & Co.
+If your relationship breaks up and you have no Cohabitation or Living Together Agreement to fall back on, you need to urgently find out what your legal rights are by seeking guidance from a specialist family law firm such as ours.

 Any of the team are qualified to provide you with the detailed advice that you need in this complicated area of law and can also act on your behalf in conducting sensible and amicable negotiations with your ex in the hope of resolving the issues by agreement rather than litigation.
 They will also explore with you other means of resolving the dispute such as family arbitration, mediation or round table meetings.

-You may wish to click on our link for Alternative Dispute Resolution (ADR) to learn more about the different approaches that we take at Glynis Wright & Co to find a solution for you which avoids the need for court proceedings and cuts down on the timescale for resolving the dispute.
+You may wish to click on our link for Alternative Dispute Resolution (ADR) to learn more about the different approaches that we take to find a solution for you which avoids the need for court proceedings and cuts down on the timescale for resolving the dispute.